pqina/doka-php/README.md

 A image manipulation library to apply [Doka](https://pqina.nl/doka) and [FilePond](https://pqina.nl/filepond) image transform information on the server instead of on the client.

-Map FilePond and Doka on the `CropInstructions` and `ResizeInstructions` classes to supply instructions to `Doka\transform`.

 ## Usage

 ```php